DiamonC/observer/README.md

-# Branch Info

-This branch contains certain alternatives to the backend that would not be used in the final product to allow for faster developnment of frontend features.

 # Observer

 Observer is a frontend for Arth Panel, an open-source & self-hosted minecraft server panel.
 Observer is meant to be run as a docker container, and is made with HTML/CSS/JS, Node, SvelteKit, TailwindCSS, and DaisyUI.